Makeup Artist – Diploma Program

 Instruction offered in English

 The curriculum includes a total of 600 hours of theory and practical applications.
-This makeup artist program will provide you with all the skills and knowledge you’ll need to be successful in this industry.
-With this course, you’ll be able to do makeup for special events, weddings, glamour, runway, photography.
+The makeup artist program can provide you with the skills and knowledge you’ll want to be successful in this industry.
+In this course, you should be able to do makeup for special events, weddings, glamour, runway, photography.

 The curriculum for students enrolled in the Makeup Artist program consists of 600 hours.
 Technical instruction means instruction given by demonstration, lecture, classroom participation, or examination.
 Practical operation shall mean actual performance by learning the techniques of teaching a class, preparing lessons plans, and creating a positive environment in the classroom.

 Our primary goals are to provide a quality educational system that prepares students to gain employment within their chosen field of study.
 Our quality educational system includes an outstanding facility, experienced and competent instructors, and a curriculum developed through years of experience and expertise.

 The objective is to develop in the student the practical skills, theoretical knowledge, and professional attitudes necessary for success in the makeup profession.

 |Makeup for The Aging Skin||4||6|

 |The Business of Makeup||15||6|